 On the flip side, there has been so much support.
 One of the biggest blessings during our decision process was how Bob’s parents and my dad never ever ever ever pressured us into have kids.
 Not even once.
 I will be forever grateful for that fact.

 However, telling family that we made the conscious choice not to have kids tops the list of the toughest things we’ve ever had to share.
 My heart shatters even writing these words now.
 I know having children would make so many of them happy.
-But our decision isn’t for them – it’s for us.
+But our conscious decision isn’t for them – it’s for us.

 Why We Aren’t Having Children

 Below, I wanted to share a few of the reasons for our decision.
 There are many reasons why people choose to not have children, and they vary by individual/couple.
+Just like when a lot of people decide to have kids too.

 Simply put, the number one reason why we aren’t having children is because we love our lives.
 We love (and really like) each other.
 We love the freedoms that come with the lifestyle.
 We have a blast together, and we can’t wait to grow old with one another.